pqlime/jsrlive-cli/README.md

 nor can I give enough of a fuck to write my own XML parser, so you're going to need to get BeautifulSoup4 and requests.
 These both can be installed via pip.
 The optional dependencies will eventually be included because I'll be incorporating the music from the website version into the CLI app.
+Unicurses is required because the curses library only works under Linux, and I don't want to leave any funk soul brothers out of the fun, do I?

 (Both the code in this program and the libraries are for Python 3)

 Dependencies:
  * BeautifulSoup4
  * requests
+ * Unicurses

 Optional Dependencies (futureproofing):
  * pyAudio